top of page

 Dr Greg Sherley

-When not living and breathing the impact of climate change on biodiversity, Greg is
+When not living and breathing the impact of climate change on biodiversity, Greg is enjoying his mokopuna, fly-fishing, photographing wildlife, making furniture out of recycled timber and beekeeping.

 bottom of page